-In FY 2016, the Brewster Fire Department responded to and mitigated 2914 total incidents, which included 2257 Emergency Medical Service requests.
-The remaining 657 incidents were fire related responses.
-Of the 2914 “runs” 859 or 29.4% were overlapping incidents whose response required multiple personnel, apparatus, and equipment to mitigate.
-In addition, 1831 or 62.9% of the responses occurred between 6:00 a.m. and 6:00 p.m. when the availability of call firefighters is extremely limited.
+In fiscal year FY2018, the Brewster Fire Department responded to and mitigated 3363 total incidents which included 2572 Emergency Medical Service requests.
+The remaining 791 incidents were fire related responses.
 To provide an inside view of our daily operations and the various tasks required to be completed by our career and call staff we offer the following.

 In addition to the emergency incident responses, the Brewster Fire Department serves the citizens of Brewster with numerous other services that require a significant use of career and available call staff members on a daily basis.
 Examples of these services include, but are not limited to: